thehighnibble/thehighnibble.github.io/docs/imsai8080/configure/README.md

 ::: tip Booting into CP/M 2.2

-To configure the IMSAI 8080esp to boot from the disk image in drive `DSK:A:` in Z80 mode @ 4 Mhz, the following startup configuration value can be used.
+To configure the IMSAI 8080esp to boot from the disk image in drive `DSK:A:` in Z80 mode @ 4 MHz, the following startup configuration value can be used.
 You can mount the `cpm_22.dsk` disk image in drive `DSK:A:` via the *Desktop UI*.

 - Binary: 0000 1001 0101 0000
 - Octal: 004520